viamrobotics/docs/docs/extend/modular-resources/configure.md

 ### Configure version update management for a Registry module

-When you add a module to your smart machine, you can also configure how that module updates itself when a newer version becomes available from the Viam registry.
+When you add a module to your robot, you can also configure how that module updates itself when a newer version becomes available from the Viam registry.
 By default, a newly-added module is set to pin to the specific patch release (**Patch (X.Y.Z)**) of the version you added, meaning that the module will *never automatically update itself*.

 If you wish to allow automatic module updates when a new version of the module becomes available in the Viam registry, you can set the **Version type** for your module in the **Modules** subtab.